Wedding of Prince Henry, Duke of Gloucester and Lady Alice Montagu Douglas Scott

 Embed from Getty Images

 The Private Chapel at Buckingham Palace was created by Queen Victoria and Prince Albert in 1844 in what had originally been a conservatory.
-Queen Victoria was delighted with the result, which had been supervised by Prince Albert, and described it as “beautiful” and “exceedingly restrained”.
+Queen Victoria was delighted with the result, supervised by Prince Albert, and described it as “beautiful” and “exceedingly restrained”.
 During World War II, the Private Chapel was damaged by bombing and was later incorporated into The Queen’s Gallery.
 In 1889, the wedding of Henry’s aunt Louise, Princess Royal, Duchess of Fife was the first wedding to take place at the Private Chapel in Buckingham Palace.

 Bridesmaids and Supporters